ReifyAB/stan-rs/README.md

 options here today are NATS Streaming, Lightbridge or Jetstream.

-Jetstream is the future of at-least-once delivery on NATS, but is still in tech preview, while NATS Streaming has been battle tested in production.
+Jetstream is the future of at-least-once delivery on NATS, but is still in development, while NATS Streaming has been battle tested in production.

-At the same time, the NATS team is providing an awesome rust client that also has support for Jetstream, but they are not planning on supporting NATS Streaming (reasonable since Jetstream is around the corner).
+At the same time, the NATS team is providing an awesome rust client that also has support for Jetstream, but they are not planning on supporting NATS Streaming (reasonable since Jetstream is their main focus).

-Since NATS Streaming is just a layer on top of NATS, this library was written to just wrap the nats.rs client to handle the NATS Streaming protocol, for those like us stuck with NATS Streaming until Jetstream is production ready.
+Since NATS Streaming is just a layer on top of NATS, this library was written to just wrap the nats.rs client to handle the NATS Streaming protocol, for those like us stuck with NATS Streaming.

 ## Installation